Akron, OH Bikeways

 If you include the cross-state Ohio-to-Erie Trail, that shares the towpath here, the total is 4 trails.

 CVNP: The NE Ohio Trail Hub

-The 4 trails don't have a single convergence point, like Xenia Station, but the bikeway mileage is significant.
+The 4 trails don't have a single convergence point, like Xenia Station is SW Ohio, but the bikeway mileage is significant.
 Though these connections actually take place between Akron and Cleveland, we'll list them here.